Learn what information to gather and review before starting your business credit application.

 Consider terms and interest rates

 You also have to decide how long you will need to repay your credit.
 There are short-, medium-, and long-term loans, and they all have positives and negatives.
-For example, if you expect to be able to pay back the money quickly, a short-term loan may be the best choice.
+If you expect to be able to pay back the money quickly, a short-term loan may be the best choice.
 Interest rates can also have a big impact on your decision.
 For example, loans with fixed interest rates may make it easier for you to budget, as you’ll likely have fixed monthly payments.

 Bottom line: Just as planning and preparation can help you set business goals that will help you succeed, planning and preparation can help you apply for and secure the funds needed to reach them.
 Your banker, accountant, or financial advisor can explain the various trade-offs of loans and credit products — and how their rates and terms can impact you now and in the future.